Civilian

-In war, civilians are people who are not members of any armed force to the conflict.
-It is a war crime under the law of armed conflict to deliberately target civilians with military attacks, along with numerous other considerations to minimize civilian casualties during times of war.
+In contemporary international humanitarian law or law of war, civilians are people who are not members of any armed force to the conflict.
+It is a war crime under the law of armed conflict to deliberately target civilians in military attacks, along with numerous other considerations to minimize civilian casualties during times of war.
 Civilians engaging in hostilities are considered unlawful combatants, and lose their protection from attack.
+Under the law of armed conflict, civilians may not be targeted by virtue of their status as persons not taking up arms against an enemy.
+Civilians who are not directly participating in hostilities are a type of non-combatant protected under the law of war including in international humanitarian law (IHL) treaties and conventions, as well as customary international law.

-A civilian is slightly different from a non-combatant, because some non-combatants are not civilians (for example, people who are not in a military but support war effort or military operations, military chaplains, or military personnel who are serving with a neutral country).
-Civilians in the territories of a party to an armed conflict are entitled to certain privileges under the customary laws of war and international treaties such as the Fourth Geneva Convention.
-The privileges that they enjoy under international law depends on whether the conflict is a civil war or an international one.
+A civilian is slightly different from a non-combatant, because some non-combatants are not civilians (for example, military chaplains, or military personnel who are serving with a neutral country).
+Civilians in the territories of a party to an armed conflict are entitled to certain privileges under the customary laws of war and international treaties such as Geneva Convention IV.
+The privileges that they enjoy under international law depend on whether the conflict is a civil war or an international one.

-More broadly, the term can refer to any people in the general public who are outside of a particular group.
-For example, when reporting on incidents, members of first responder services (such as firefighters and law enforcement) may colloquially refer to members of the public as civilians.

 Etymology

 The word "civilian" goes back to the late 14th century and is from Old French civilien.
 Civilian is believed to have been used to refer to non-combatants as early as 1829.
-The term "non-combatant" now refers to people in general who are not taking part of hostilities in time of war, rather than just civilians.
+The term "non-combatant" now refers to people in general who are not or are no longer actively engaging in hostilities in time of war, rather than just civilians.

 Legal usage in war

-The International Committee of the Red Cross 1958 Commentary on 1949 Geneva Convention IV Relative to the Protection of Civilian Persons in Time of War states: "Every person in enemy hands must have some status under international law: he is either a prisoner of war and, as such, covered by the Third Convention, a civilian covered by the Fourth Convention, or again, a member of the medical personnel of the armed forces who is covered by the First Convention.
-There is no intermediate status; nobody in enemy hands can be outside the law.
+Specific mention of civilians as a protected class in international humanitarian law (IHL) did not occur until after World War II.
+The International Committee of the Red Cross (ICRC) Commentary on Geneva Convention IV of 1949 ("Relative to the Protection of Civilian Persons in Time of War") (1958) states that, "Every person in enemy hands must have some status under international law: he is either a prisoner of war and, as such, covered by Geneva Convention III, a civilian covered by Geneva Convention IV, or again, a member of the medical personnel of the armed forces who is covered by Geneva Convention I. There is no intermediate status; nobody in enemy hands can be outside the law.
 We feel that this is a satisfactory solution – not only satisfying to the mind, but also, and above all, satisfactory from the humanitarian point of view."
-The ICRC has expressed the opinion that "If civilians directly engage in hostilities, they are considered "unlawful" or "unprivileged" combatants or belligerents (the treaties of humanitarian law do not expressly contain these terms).
+The ICRC has expressed the opinion that, "If civilians directly engage in hostilities, they are considered "unlawful" or "unprivileged" combatants or belligerents (the treaties of humanitarian law do not expressly contain these terms).
 They may be prosecuted under the domestic law of the detaining state for such action."

-Article 50 of the 1977 Protocol I Additional to the Geneva Conventions provides:
+Under Article 50(1)-(3) of Protocol I to the Geneva Conventions of 1977 (Additional Protocol I):